jcarenza67/Hallways/README.md

 * 2:00: Character is imported with textures!
 Now I am going to set up trigger animations
 * 2:30: researching triggers and colliders to make the character move when player crosses a certain point.
 * 3:00: placed a box trigger in the spot with a boolean isTrigger set to true.
 Researching the asset documentation for interaction.
+* 3:38: got the doors to kind of interact with the player.
+But the character has stopped moving.
+Researching why.

 # License